© Crown copyright 2020

 There is also no change for armed forces members, war pensioners and armed forces compensation scheme recipients and their families, who are not required to have formerly been an ordinary resident of the UK.

 People will be entitled to free care if, on all the facts, they remain ordinarily resident in the UK despite spending time outside the UK.

 However, since 2017, overseas visitors working on UK-registered ships are no longer entitled to free NHS care and their employer is liable for their NHS costs.

 Victims of violence

 An overseas visitor who has been subjected to certain types of violence must not be charged for treatment or services needed to treat any condition caused by that violence, in recognition of the particularly vulnerable position they may be in.
 The types of violence are:

 The conditions include physical or mental illness, or an acute or chronic condition.
 The exemption applies wherever the violence has been experienced, provided that the overseas visitor has not travelled to the UK for the purpose of seeking that treatment.

 Returning to the UK to settle

-Citizens who return to the UK on a settled basis will be classed as ordinarily resident, and will be eligible for free NHS care immediately.
+UK citizens who return to the UK on a settled basis will be considered as ordinarily resident and will be eligible for free NHS care immediately.